 Causes of Unexpectedly High Glucose Levels

-The reason might be the hormones (others than insulin) produced by the body in order to regulate the activity of certain cells and organs.
+The reason might be the hormones (other than insulin) produced by the body in order to regulate the activity of certain cells and organs.

-You should know that hormones are actually bossy substances, exerting an impact on the mood, digestive, growth, metabolic and reproductive functions.
+Hormones are actually bossy substances, exerting an impact on the mood, digestive, growth, metabolic and reproductive functions.

-As a matter of fact, when development stages, emotional stress, surgery or illness activate some changes in the hormones, blood glucose might be impacted as well:
+As a matter of fact, when development stages, emotional stress, surgery, or illness activate some changes in the hormones, blood glucose might be impacted as well:

-When the body is under stress, it readies for action by ensuring that there is sufficient amount of glucose available.
+When the body is under stress, it readies for action by ensuring that there is a sufficient amount of glucose available.